-- A. Per Local Health District policy, if applicable each service provider shall ensure that they and their staff and sub-contractors are free from communicable and contagious disease. - B. Each service provider shall act as a mandated reporter for suspected child abuse and/or neglect according to the DPH policy/regulations. - C. Each service provider should be aware of the local procedures for reporting suspected child abuse and neglect.
+- A. Each service provider shall ensure that they and their staff and sub-contractors are free from communicable and contagious disease. - B. Each service provider shall act as a mandated reporter for suspected child abuse and/or neglect according to the DPH policy/regulations. - C. Each service provider should be aware of the local procedures for reporting suspected child abuse and neglect.
 Each agency should consider an annual inservice training program by a local child protection worker or supervisor.
 Signs and symptoms of child abuse and reporting procedures for suspected child abuse and neglect should be reviewed at this time.